why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 On openSUSE distributions, you can install flatpak as follows:

-Install the command line utility:
+Install the command line utility (not required if it's installed already; to double-check see if `flatpak --version` returns something):
 ```
 $   sudo zypper in flatpak
 ```